 Life Keeps Changing After Divorce

 People’s lives change more rapidly than ever.
-Long-term unemployment, remarriage, a job that requires you to move to another city or state, or any number of other factors can make an initial court orders in a divorce unrealistic.
+Long-term unemployment, remarriage, a job that requires you to move to another city or state, or any number of other factors can make an initial court order in a divorce unrealistic.

 At the Tracton Law Firm, PLLC , in Sugar Land, I have represented clients in post-divorce modification matters for more than 35 years.
 Of course, not all modifications make sense, which is why I also represent individuals who want to block a modification request.